SakthiSivakumar-io/zepto-retail-inventory-intelligence-dashboard/README.md

 * Product Intelligence Analysis
 * Executive Decision Support

-This project demonstrates the practical application of Power BI in solving real-world inventory management challenges.
+This project demonstrates how Power BI can be leveraged to solve real-world inventory management challenges through analytics and business intelligence.

 ---